 Father R. Perin School offers kindergarten to grade 9 programming in the Hamlet of Janvier.
-Enrolment at the school has remained stable at 80 students since 2018.
-Enrolment is projected to remain stable, between 80 and 85 students, over the next 10 years.
-Kindergarten enrolment in the hamlet of Janvier varies between 4 and 12 students, most years.
+Enrolment at the school has declined to 71 students in 2023.
+Enrolment is projected to continue to decline to approximately 50 students, over the next 10 years.
+Kindergarten enrolment in the hamlet of Janvier varies between 3 and 6 students, in most years.